-A Source Water Assessment Plan (SWAP) identifies the watershed that contributes to the drinking water, potential sources of contamination and how susceptible your water is to any possible contamination.

-For information about this assessment, requests may be made to the City of Monroe Attn: Rodney Middlebrooks, POB 725 Monroe, Georgia 30655.
-Or you may choose to attend city council meetings held the second Tuesday of each month at City Hall located at 215 North Broad
+A Source Water Assessment Plan (SWAP) identifies the watershed that contributes to the drinking water, potential sources of contamination and how susceptible your water is made to the City of Monroe Attn: Rodney Middlebrooks, POB 725 Monroe, Georgia 30655.
+Or you may choose to attend city council meetings held the second Tuesday of each month at City Hall located at 215 North Broad Street.